-- A large enclosed shed (tilt up concrete and colorbond construction) in the northern corner of the waste facility site comprising the Unloading Shed and Processing Shed. - Four roller door openings along the south and south eastern facades (and whirly gigs on roof), opened during operation of equipment such as Trommel). - Open storage bays along the northern boundary (and near centre of site) - A 4.5m high continuous 'tilt-up' concrete wall panels behind the open storage bays along the total length of the northern boundary.
+- A large enclosed shed (tilt up concrete and colorbond construction) in the northern corner of the waste facility site comprising the Unloading Shed and Processing Shed. - Four roller door openings along the south and south eastern facades currently proposed to be opened during operation of equipment). - Open storage bays along the northern boundary (and near centre of site) - 4.5m high continuous 'tilt-up' concrete wall panels behind the open storage bays along the total length of the northern boundary.

-Scenario 1 assumes a typical case in which the Trommel will operate inside the Processing Shed (with roller doors open).
-Scenario 2 assumes a worst case operational scenario where a mobile Crusher (from the nearby quarry) is used instead of the Trommel (inside Processing Shed with roller doors open); this scenario is expected to occur approximately once per month for 1 to 2 days operation only.
-Importantly, the trommel will not operate when the crusher is operating.
+Two scenarios have been modelled, where the Trommel is in operation, and when the Shredder is in operation.
+Importantly, the trommel will not operate when the shredder is operating.
 Both scenarios assume all other machinery items (refer Table 7-1) will be operating simultaneously inside buildings and outside.